siddharthshah87/grid-services/volttron-ven/LOCAL_VEN.md

 If you see `MQTT disconnected: unexpected (code 7)`:
 - This indicates a duplicate client ID
 - Ensure no other VEN is running with the same client ID
-- The minimal VEN uses timestamp-based unique IDs to avoid this
+- The local VEN uses timestamp-based unique IDs to avoid this
+- Check: `ps aux | grep ven_local` to see running instances

 ### Connection Timeout